searica/ExtraSnapPointsMadeEasy/Publish/ThunderStore/README.md

 # ExtraSnapPointsMadeEasy
 This is a quality of life building mod for Valheim.

-## Acknowledgements
-This mod was inspired by Snap Points Made Easy which is originally by yardik and FenceSnap by MSchmoecker and parts of the code are based on those mods.

 ## Features
-- Adds custom snap points to most vanilla build pieces in the game that did not have them.
-- Adds extra snap points to wooden beams at the halfway points.
-- Adds a snap point to the local center of all build pieces, even those added by other mods.
-- Has configuration options to enable or disable extra snap points on a piece by piece basis.
 - Allows for manual selection of snap points for both the piece you are placing and the piece you are snapping to.
 - Allows for manual selection of snap points on only the piece being placed.
 - Provides notifications of which snapping mode is active and the snap points selected.
+- Automatically determines the type of each build piece and adds extra snap points accordingly.
+- Dynamically updates in response to configuration changes while in-game.
+- Has configuration options to enable or disable extra snap points on a piece by piece basis or to globally disable all extra snap point.
+- Built in config-file watcher.
+- Works with other mods that add build pieces.

-### New Snap Points
+## Extra Snap Points
+This mod adds extra snap points to increase precision when building.
+The type of each piece is automatically determined and extra snap points are added based on the type (also works with pieces added by other mods).

-New snap points have been added to most crafting and furniture items.
-Snap points on items like chests, torches, sconces, and banners.
-Snap points have been chosen to minimize clipping when snapping banners and sconces to walls of any material.
+**Custom Snap Points:** Many of the crafting and furniture items that were missing snap points have had custom ones added.
+For example chests, torches, sconces, and banners all have snap points added.
+The custom snap have been chosen to minimize clipping when snapping banners and sconces to walls of any material.

-### Extra Snap Points
-Extra snap points at the halfway position have been added to all wooden beams and the diagonal wood wall pieces.

-### Local Center Snap Points
-A snap point is added to center of nearly all build pieces (including those added by mods).
-The exception to this is pieces that will be unssupported if snapped to their local center during placement.
-For pieces with support issues an alternative custom snap point is added instead.
+**Line Pieces:** If the piece has two snap points then an extra snap point is added midway between them.
+So all beams and poles have a snap point in the center of them.

+**Triangle Pieces:** If the piece has three snap points that form a triangle then snap points are added midway between each pair of points and in the center of the triangle.

+**Rectangle Pieces:** If the piece has four snap points that form a rectangle then snap points are added midway along each edge and in the center of the rectangle.

+**Roof Top Pieces:** If the piece has six snap points that form a V shape (roof top pieces) then snap points are added midway along the two bottom edges and midway along the top ridge.

+**Cross Pieces:** If the piece has five snap points that from a cross with snap point in the center then no extra snap points are added.

+**Torch Pieces:** If the piece is a torch and has no snap points then a snap point is added at the local center and another at the base of the torch.

+**Ship Pieces:** If the piece is a ship then no snap points are added to it.

+**Cart Pieces:** If the piece is a cart then no snap points are added to it.

+**Other Pieces:** If a piece has no snap points then a snap point is added at the local center of the piece.
+If a piece has only a single snap point then no extra snap points are added.

+## Snapping Modes
+This mod adds two different modes of manual snapping to provide greater precision when placing pieces.

 ### Manual Snapping
 Press a key to toggle Manual Snapping Mode, which allows you to cycle through snap points when targeting a piece in game - without needing to point at them directly with the mouse!